Petrecm/upb-fils-ma.github.io/docs/project/2024/matei_teodor.petrec/index.md

 ### Week 20 - 26 May

+- Finished the code in fully and tested it intensively to work.
+- Made the hardware part more cleanear making it easier to to see the connected pins and the architecture.

 ## Hardware

 Raspberry Pi Pico W: Manages all game operations and processes inputs and outputs.